siangyin/HelloDay/README.md

 ### Problem:

 - Having trouble turning daily planning into a reflexive habit?
-- Start many projects but have trouble finishing them?
-- Not being able to concentrate and maintain focus?
+- Start many projects but have trouble finishing them or just unable to concentrate and maintain focus?
 - Feel overloaded by work and have heightened feelings of stress and anxiety that’s affecting your mental well being?
 - Being busy instead of effective?
+- Have a lot on minds, not sure where to start?
+- Wanted to saved down your good memories where you can easily be access to?

 ### Solution & Objective: